Sanjeev22A/Traffic-Steering-xApp/Simulator_installation/Omnet++.md

 make MODE=debug
 ```

-## Troubleshooting

-If you encounter any issues during installation:
-- Ensure all dependencies are properly installed
-- Verify your Python version is 3.6 or higher
-- Check that your virtual environment is activated before running pip commands
-- Review the output of `./configure` for any missing dependencies

-## Additional Resources
+---

-For more information and advanced configuration options, visit the [official OMNeT++ documentation](https://omnetpp.org/).
+For more information and advanced configuration options, visit the [official OMNeT++ website](https://omnetpp.org/).